 Please come in and meet my babies!

-I have been Breeding and Showing the Shih Tzu breed for the last 21 years!
+and I have been breeding and showing Shih Tzus for the last 25 years!

-I am so excited to show you my lovely Shih Tzu's.
+I am so excited to show you my lovely puppies.

 The passion I truly have for this wonderful, loving breed is beyond words.

 Feel free to phone me with any question: 928-442-9558.

 Future show-potential puppies and pet puppies as well!!

 The Best Shih Tzu Puppies in Arizona.